arnbme/apcupsd/README.md

 <a name="issues"></a>
 ## 15. Known Issues
 * The SmartUPS device Refresh command does nothing because no server is available for communications
-* The device's non-functional Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
+* The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.

 [:arrow_up_small: Back to top](#top)